hdtheveloper/todo-list/README.md

-# todo-list
-A simple task management app (To-Do List) developed using PHP and PDO

 # 📝 To-Do List with PHP & PDO

 A simple task management web app (To-Do List) built using **PHP** and **PDO**.